eth-protocol-fellows/cohort-one/notes/muddlebee/stage-1-project-discovery.md

 With tools like mind maps/good documentation/tutorial, we will be able to bridge the gap of better context to pave way for meaningful contributions to Portal Network or any other project in the Ethereum ecosystem.

-   **2. Author an EIP and corresponding POC implementation for creating a transparent system to contextualise and rank ideas.**
+####  Author an EIP and corresponding POC implementation for creating a transparent system to contextualise and rank ideas.

 Create a ranking mechanism to value ideas and contexts a share of any profits that arise from them.